zalayeto/WeatherTest/readme.md

   Use experience improvement.

-  Error handling in ApiWeatherClient is only log to a file.
+  Error handling in ApiWeatherClient is only logged to a file.
+Better handle could be done in the same way with every apiclient in case an error happens.
+Maybe return some information to the user as well with a mininum level of detail about the problem.

   Thorough testing for every of the component on the server side.